Formation (song): Music video

-Development and release
+Development

-Beyoncé approached Melina Matsoukas to direct the accompanying music video for "Formation" a few weeks before its release.
-After Matsoukas agreed to direct the video, Beyoncé invited Matsoukas to her house in Los Angeles and explained the concept behind Lemonade.
-They also discussed Beyoncé's family history, the South, and New Orleans.
-Matsoukas explained how she treats the videos she directs "like a thesis project", spending hours browsing art books, magazines, and websites.
-For the "Formation" video, she found ideas in the work of Toni Morrison, Maya Angelou, and Octavia Butler.
-Matsoukas conceived scenes featuring events from throughout black history, including slavery, Mardi Gras parades and the Rodney King protests.
+Beyoncé approached Melina Matsoukas to direct the music video for "Formation" a few weeks before its release.
+After Matsoukas agreed, Beyoncé invited Matsoukas to her house, where they discussed Beyoncé's family history, the South, and New Orleans.
+Matsoukas found ideas for the video following hours of research on the works of Toni Morrison, Maya Angelou, and Octavia E. Butler.
+Matsoukas conceived scenes featuring events from throughout black history, including slavery, the Rodney King protests, and Mardi Gras parades.
 Matsoukas told The New Yorker: "I wanted to show — this is black people.
-We triumph, we suffer, we're drowning, we're being beaten, we're dancing, we're eating, and we're still here".
-She wrote out a treatment at 2am and sent it to Beyoncé at 5am or 6am, thinking that Beyoncé would reply later in the day.
+We triumph, we suffer, we're drowning, we're being beaten, we're dancing, we're eating, and we're still here."
+She wrote out a treatment at 2 am and sent it to Beyoncé at 5 or 6 am, thinking that Beyoncé would reply later in the day.
 However, Beyoncé responded immediately and asked to discuss it further.

-One set for the video was the Fenyes Estate, which was used due to its resemblance to New Orleans plantation houses.
-To evoke a Southern Gothic aesthetic, production designer Ethan Tobman and his crew decorated rooms with vintage plantation-era rugs and furniture, while adding storm shutters, Spanish moss, ivy, and wisteria to the building's exterior.
-Matsoukas wanted to include French Renaissance-style portraits of black subjects in the house, with the aim of subverting traditional power dynamics by portraying a plantation house where the black people are the masters and not the slaves.
-The crew looked for such portraits but found that none existed, so they painted black people over other portraits and hung them on the walls.